NicolasPetton/Indium/sphinx-doc/code-evaluation.rst

 Once a breakpoint is set, execution will stop when a breakpoint is hit, and the Indium debugger pops up (see :ref:`debugger`).

+Since Indium 0.7, breakpoints are supported in source files with an associated sourcemap, see :ref:`sourcemaps`.

 ..
 Note:: Breakpoints are persistent: if the connection is closed, when a new
           connection is made Indium will attempt to add back all breakpoints.